webyom/grunt-yomb/README.md

 Firstly you need to install [nodejs](http://nodejs.org/) and [npm](https://www.npmjs.org/), then install [grunt](http://gruntjs.com/) with command `npm install -g grunt` as we use grunt to run yomb tasks.
 At last use command `npm install grunt-yomb --save-dev` to install our builder.

 ## Conventions
 Too many configarations bring in complexity and is hard to maintain, so we make some conventions to ease our work.
+*We use "(example)" or "(dist, src)" to show an example. "src" links to source files, and "dist" links to built result files.*
 - JS file of which name is "main" or end with "-main", "\_main", ".main" is the target building file.
-For example, "main.js", "index-main.js", "index\_main.js" and "index.main.js" are target building files.
+For example, "main.js", "index-main.js", "index\_main.js" and "index.main.js" are target building files. ([dist](https://github.com/webyom/grunt-yomb-example/blob/master/dist/examples/simple), [src](https://github.com/webyom/grunt-yomb-example/blob/master/src/examples/simple))
 - Dependancy module with relative path will be packaged with target building file.
 This process is recursive, which means if "main" requires "./foo", and "./foo" requires "./bar", then "main", "./foo" and "./bar" will be packaged together.
 `var foo = require('./foo');`
 `var bar = require('../bar');`